 2. Implicit learning

-Traditionally, new motor skills are taught through explicit instructions, resulting in conscious control of movement.
+Traditionally, new motor skills are taught through explicit instructions, resulting in conscious control of the movement.
 However, movement control is usually based on implicit knowledge.
-We know how to do the movement, but we are not usually aware of how we control our muscles and cannot explain it in words.
-Recent studies suggest that explicit learning can limit or interfere with such automatic processes, leading to worse execution, especially when people have to perform a task under pressure (8-12).
-Rehabilitation could therefore benefit from the use of implicit learning, e.g. learning without awareness of what is being learned.
+We know how to perform the movement, but we are usually not aware of how we control our muscles and cannot explain it in words.

-For example, in patients after stroke, the execution of a dynamic balancing task was worse after a period of explicit versus implicit learning (13).
-A way of promoting implicit learning, through instructions or tasks that require an external focus of attention, has previously been described.
-Another alternative way is through the use of a dual task (9) or through variation in tasks so that learning through explicit rules is impossible.
+Another alternative is through the use of a concurrent cognitive task (dual task) (9) or through variation in tasks, in such a way that learning through explicit rules is impossible.
 Virtual and augmented reality games often promote this implicit learning through one or more of these principles.

-Definitely it is time to change old paradigms in neurorehabilitation where the patient goes to physiotherapy or occupational therapy when he wants to work motor aspects of the leg or arm and to the neuropsychologist when he wants to work cognitive aspects.
-The scientific evidence shows us the constant interaction of cognitive and motor aspects and the interaction between patient capabilities, task and environment are keys for relearning.
-This is why we have to think about what kind of learning is promoting the task we present to the patient and the environment in which it is going to be performed, adapting it to their abilities to progress as the patient practices and improves.
+Definitely, it is time to change old paradigms in neurorehabilitation where the patient goes to physiotherapy or occupational therapy when they want to work on motor aspects of the leg or arm and to the neuropsychologist when they want to work on cognitive aspects.
+The scientific evidence shows us the constant interaction of cognitive and motor aspects and the interaction between the patient’s abilities, the task and the environment are key for relearning.

 3. Variation